TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: repeat-element, use.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/repeat-element.git (repeat-element), https://github.com/jonschlinkert/use.git (use).
+The following software may be included in this product: repeat-element.
+A copy of the source code may be downloaded from git://github.com/jonschlinkert/repeat-element.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2015-present, Jon Schlinkert.
+Copyright (c) 2015 Jon Schlinkert

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal